CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) tarik: See you later, have a good night.
     (voice) s1mple: See you, yeah.

-`coL. Dephh` (is it him?) continues to make fun of `s1mple`:
+`SileNt` and `n0thing` continue to make fun of `s1mple`:

     (voice) s1mple: Stewie, can you say something more for Reddit or HLTV?
-    (voice) coL. Dephh: You're crazy man, why would Stewie talk to you like that?
+    (voice) SileNt: You're crazy man, why would Stewie talk to you like that?
     (voice) s1mple: I don't know.
-    (voice) coL. Dephh: What did you do to Stewie?
+    (voice) SileNt: What did you do to Stewie?
     (voice) s1mple: Maybe because I delete him from Steam?
     (voice) s1mple: Yeah, OMG.
 Sorry, Stewie!
 If you want, you can add me again.